 We have also seen additional fees when notices need to be filed, and extra costs for phone calls and correspondence.

 Look for full-service management that comes with simplified pricing.
 While a flat fee may seem cheaper, it’s only going to add up to more costs if it’s not all-inclusive.

 San Diego Property Management Fees at RentSimpli

-Then, we’ll charge six percent of the rent you earn for monthly management.
+Then, we’ll charge eight percent of the rent you earn for monthly management.
 We don’t charge anything extra when we have to coordinate maintenance, and there won’t be any other hidden fees or surprises when it’s time to receive your rent and review your statement.